presentcompany/next-ts-boilerplate/README.md

 The template is running on Yarn and uses an **.nvmrc** file.
 To get started run `make setup`.
 If this fails for some reason, you can do it manually as described below:

-- Create your own `env` file.
+- Create your own `.env` file.
 An example is provided in `.env.sample`
 - Run `nvm use` to ensure you're running the correct Node version
 - Run `yarn` to install dependencies
 - If Husky doesn't exist, run `husky:init` and `husky:prepare`